gSchool/usaa-preassessment-block/pre-assessment-survey.md

 On my dev team
 ##### !end-question
 ##### !options
-* Each check-in of code by my team triggers an automated process which builds the code (if applicable) and runs automated unit tests.
+* each check-in of code by my team triggers an automated process which builds the code (if applicable) and runs automated unit tests.
-* Developers (on the team) run the automated build/test process before checking in code.
+* developers (on the team) run the automated build/test process before checking in code.
-* Developers (on the team) immediately fix problems discovered by the automated tests.
+* developers (on the team) immediately fix problems discovered by the automated tests.
-* Our CI process creates canonical builds and packages.
+* our CI process creates canonical builds and packages.
-* The automated build and test process takes less than 10 minutes to run.
+* the automated build and test process takes less than 10 minutes to run.
 ##### !end-options
 ##### !answer
-* The automated build and test process takes less than 10 minutes to run.
+* the automated build and test process takes less than 10 minutes to run.
 ##### !end-answer
 ##### !explanation
 ##### !end-explanation